Chappell Roan: 2014–2022: Career beginnings

 Roan began working with songwriter and producer Dan Nigro in late 2018.
-In April 2020, Roan released "Pink Pony Club", which she has described as a "hard left turn" from School Nights.
+In April 2020, she released "Pink Pony Club", which she described as a "hard left turn" from School Nights.
 The single was produced by Nigro, and its music video was directed by Griffin Stoddard.
 Roan has cited a visit to The Abbey, a gay bar in West Hollywood, as the inspiration for the song.
-She said the song expressed her desire to become a go-go dancer in Los Angeles, stating, "truthfully, I'm not confident enough to do that, so I wrote a song about it."
+She said the track expressed her desire to become a go-go dancer in Los Angeles, stating, "truthfully, I'm not confident enough to do that, so I wrote a song about it."

-Roan released two more singles, "Love Me Anyway" and "California", in May 2020.
-However, her releases were not profitable enough for Atlantic, who dropped Roan from the label in August 2020.
-Shortly after, Roan returned to Los Angeles in October 2020 to continue working on her music independently while working a series of odd jobs, including as a production assistant and in a donut shop.
-That December, USA Today ranked "Pink Pony Club" third on a list of the "10 best songs of 2020"; an accompanying description characterized it as dance-pop that "earnestly [celebrates] queer culture, acceptance and chasing your dreams".
-A year after its release, Vulture described "Pink Pony Club" as "the Song of Summer 2021", calling it a "synthy infectious bangarang".
+Roan released two additional singles, "Love Me Anyway" and "California", in May 2020.
+However, her releases were not profitable enough for Atlantic, which dropped her from the label in August 2020.
+Shortly afterward, Roan returned to Los Angeles in October 2020 to continue working on her music independently while holding a series of odd jobs, including as a production assistant and at a donut shop.
+That December, USA Today ranked "Pink Pony Club" third on its list of the "10 best songs of 2020", describing it as dance-pop that "earnestly [celebrates] queer culture, acceptance and chasing your dreams".
+A year after its release, Vulture called "Pink Pony Club" the "Song of Summer 2021", describing it as a "synthy infectious bangarang".
 By As of August 2022, the song had been streamed more than 10 million times on Spotify.
-In early 2021, the success of Olivia Rodrigo's "Drivers License" shifted Nigro's focus from Roan as he worked on Sour with Rodrigo.
-Roan was unable to find a collaborator whom she liked as much.
-She briefly moved back to Missouri and worked at a drive-through while continuing to work on her music independently.
+In early 2021, the success of Olivia Rodrigo's "Drivers License" shifted Nigro's focus away from Roan as he worked on Sour with Rodrigo.
+Roan was unable to find another collaborator she liked as much.
+She briefly moved back to Missouri and worked at a drive-through while continuing to write music independently.